Positive affirmation exercises can boost confidence in the self, kickstart behaviour change, improve self-control and even IQ.

-Positive affirmations are mantras that one repeats to oneself in the hope that they will become true.
+Positive affirmation exercises are mantras that one repeats to oneself in the hope that they will become true.

 These could include self-love affirmations, affirmations for success, daily affirmations or even morning affirmations, such as:

 Some people recommend positive affirmations for anxiety, depression and other mental health conditions.

 While positive affirmations are often seen as merely New Age or self-help gimmicks, legitimate psychological research has found they can be effective, if used in a specific way.